Sacramento Wage and Hour Lawyer

 However, there are cases that are carved out by law that are not required to pay overtime wages.
 In these cases, whether you qualify for overtime depends on your job — not whether you are paid on an hourly or salaried basis.
 Certain positions are exempt from overtime requirements.
 Examples include the following:

-• Administrative exemption – Some office workers, such as loan officers
+• Administrative exemption relating to some office workers, such as loan officers

-• Inside sales exemption – Workers earning substantial commissions and a base pay that is one-and-a-half times the California minimum wage
+• Inside sales exemption for workers earning substantial commissions and a base pay that is one-and-a-half times the California minimum wage

-• Outside sales exemption – Workers spending more than 50 percent of their time working away from the employer’s place of business
+• Outside sales exemption for workers spending more than 50 percent of their time working away from the employer’s place of business

-• Computer sales professionals exemptions – Computer professionals working in creative environments
+• Computer sales professionals’ exemptions working in creative environments

-• Professional exemption – Licensed professionals such as physicians, architects and educators
+• Professional exemption, for licensed professionals such as physicians, architects, and educators

 • Commercial fishing boat crew members